laravel/docs/passport.md

 ## Personal Access Tokens

 Sometimes, your users may want to issue access tokens to themselves without going through the typical authorization code redirect flow.
 Allowing users to issue tokens to themselves via your application's UI can be useful for allowing users to experiment with your API or may serve as a simpler approach to issuing access tokens in general.

-> {note} Personal access tokens are always long-lived.
-Their lifetime is not modified when using the `tokensExpireIn` or `refreshTokensExpireIn` methods.

 <a name="creating-a-personal-access-client"></a>
 ### Creating A Personal Access Client